PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Background and Motivation

-Following the multi-head attention, the attention output is fed into a FFN network, which consists of two fully-connected networks with Gaussian Error Linear Unit (GELU) activation function\cite{hendrycks2016gaussian} in between.
-The attention and FFN layers both contain a layer normalization and a residual connection, as shown in Figure \ref{fig2}.
-The output from the attention block is then applied as inputs to the next attention block for subsequent processing, and the process is repeated through N attention blocks.
-Afterwards, a final output layer is used to predict the next token.
-The content is generated autoregressively by repeating this process until it reaches the required token length.
+To allow the model to learn different relationships for each token, multi-head attention technique is adopted.
+The input vectors are split across attention heads, and each chunk goes through a separate head in parallel.
+All head outputs are combined by a linear projection layer to produce the final attention output.
+Following the multi-head attention, the attention output is fed into the FFN, which consists of two fully-connected layers with Gaussian Error Linear Unit (GELU) activation function \cite{hendrycks2016gaussian} in between.
+The output from the attention block is then applied as inputs to the next block for subsequent processing, repeating through N attention blocks.
+Afterwards, a final output layer predicts the next token.
+The content is generated autoregressively by repeating this process until reaches the required token length.

-Unlike GPT, BERT processes all input tokens in parallel and produces the outputs at once.
-Therefore, the core computation is matrix-matrix multiplication, and the performance is computation-bounded.
-In contrast, for GPT the core computation is VMM and the arithmetic intensity is relatively low but the required memory access is high.
-As a result, throughput optimized architectures such as GPUs are not efficient for GPT inference, while PIM techniques that leverage compute capabilities on DRAM chips are promising for GPT inference hardware acceleration.
+BERT processes all input tokens in parallel and produces the outputs at once.
+Its core computation is matrix-matrix multiplication, and the performance is typically computation-bounded.
+In contrast, the core computation of autoregressive models such as GPT is the much lighter VMM in both multi-head attention and FFN layers.
+As a result,the arithmetic intensity of GPT is relatively low but the required memory access is high.
+As a result, compute-dense architectures such as GPUs are not efficient for GPT inference, while PIM techniques that leverage high internal bandwidth of DRAM chips are promising for GPT acceleration.